 We're pleased to be able to report that our charity concert on April 2nd was a success.
 We had an audience in excess of 100, the Sheldon Octet added greatly to the evening with their contributions and we were grateful to Andrew Harris for his compering of the programme.
 We were subsequently able to give The Devon Air Ambulance Trust a cheque for £716.
 Our thanks go to everyone who was able to support the event.

-had experience of the excellent work that DAAT perform.
+Richard has recently had experience of the excellent work that DAAT perform.

 March saw the band moving its practice venue from the Royal British Legion, after 34 years.
 Although we will still be supporting the Legion when we can, pressures on the practice space meant we couldn't continue there on a Wednesday evening.
 Fortunately for the band, Honiton Town Council were able to offer us space at the Town Council building on a Wednesday evening, so we have been able carry on seamlessly - so it seems.

 The band also held its Annual Dinner once again at The Otter Inn.
 If the noise level throughout the evening was anything to go by, a good time was being had by all!
 It's always nice to have a chance to socialise with each other, something which is difficult to do during engagements and practices.
 It was also nice to see so many spouses and partners joining us - particularly as their support through the year is invaluable.